costa-group/gasol_ml/README.md

 *  `-ds DATASET, --dataset DATASET`: The index of the dataset to be used for training, as it appears in [datasets_db.py](./datasets_db.py).
 It will be divided into `80%` for training and `20%` for validation.
 Note that the type of the data set affects which models can be selected in the option `-m` -- it must be one that receives the corresponding encoding used in the dataset.

 * `-ts DATASET, --dataset DATASET`: The index of the dataset to be used for testing, as it appears in [datasets_db.py](./datasets_db.py).
-It is divided into `80%` for training and `20%` for validation.
-Note that the type of the dataset affects which models can be selected in the `-m` option -- it must be one that matches the encoding used in the dataset.
+After each epoch the current model will be tested on this set.

 *  `-op OUTPUTPATH, --outputpath OUTPUTPATH`: The path where models are saved.